 Policy: Grievance Policy

-Date implemented: November 2021

-Date of review: September 2023
+Date of review: September 2024

-Date of next review: September 2024
+Date of next review: September 2025

 Lead professional: Chief Executive Officer

 Status: Statutory

 GRIEVANCE POLICY

 When a problem arises in the workplace, it is in the best interests of everyone to resolve it as soon as possible.
 The Trust recognises that failure to deal with a dispute can have a serious impact on all staff in terms of lost time, stress and the possible breakdown of the employment relationship.